Smart meter data via API in Austria

 -H "Authorization: Bearer $API_KEY"

-Back comes JSON at quarter-hour resolution, delivered on a T-1 basis: a day's values are available the following day.
-For ongoing synchronization the responses carry a sync cursor, alongside standard rate-limit headers.
+The API returns the readings supplied by the grid operator at the finest available resolution.
+With quarter-hour reading active, that means 96 values per day.
+Ongoing delivery follows the T-1 principle: the previous day's values are supplied the following day.
+Later corrections are captured during the next synchronization through the sync cursor.
+Responses also include standard rate-limit headers.
 The full reference, with every endpoint, scope, and response field, lives in the API documentation; a guided way in is on the developer page.

 Pull the data or have it pushed